SMooreSwe/TailwindPortfolio/README.md

 ## Project Scroller

 Whilst an animation library could have been used for the project scrolling, I wanted to use CSS to really test my design, as well as my new Tailwind CSS skills.
 This also ensures that I am able to keep much of the content as server-side components, improving load times.

+## Backend

+To refresh my skills with GraphQL, I recently added a GraphQL backend, which can be seen [here](https://github.com/SMooreSwe/portfoliobackend).
+The server is now deployed at render.com and connects to a PostgreSQL database, hosted on supabase.com.
+The frontend code has been amended to display projects from this server.
+This means that further projects added to the database will programatically expand the project scroller and generate their own slide.
+I can distinguish between projects that are and are not deployed and the project displays buttons to the relevant links reflecting this.

 ## Next Steps